pieguyatx/learn-react-blog/README.md

     npm audit fix
     npm install --save redux react-redux axios redux-thunk

+Use the [lodash JS utility](https://lodash.com/) to help with dealing with arrays/objects:

 ## Available Scripts

 In the project directory, you can run: